Zidna-IM/Cyclistic-Google-capstone-project/README.md

    ![image](https://github.com/Zidna-IM/Cyclistic-Google-capstone-project/blob/main/Cyclistic-Project/number%20of%20null%20values%20in%20all%20columns.png)

-* Note that some columns have same number of missing values.
-This may be due to missing information in the same row i.e. station's name and id for the same station and latitude and longitude for the same ending station.
+* Note that some columns have the same number of missing values, which may indicate that the missing information comes from the same rows
+* for example, missing both the station's name and ID, or the latitude and longitude of the same ending station.

 3. ride_id as the primary key must has distinct values.
 So, I need to check for duplicates.